Pediatric And Adult Circumcision located in Culver City, Serving Greater Southern California Area

-After circumcision, you might find skin starting to grow around the head of your penis, which can be unsightly and painful.
-This is called an adhesion, and it’s something Gentle Circumcision in Culver City, California, specializes in treating.
-Jerome Pittman, MD, and his team can remove the adhesion and any excess tissue, relieving discomfort and improving the appearance of your penis.
-Call Gentle Circumcision today to find out more or book an appointment online today.
+After circumcision, you might find skin starting to grow around the head of your penis, connecting to remaining foreskin, which can be unsightly and painful.
+This connection is called an adhesion, and itʼs something Gentle Circumcision (GC) in Culver City, California, specializes in treating.
+The team of doctors at GC can remove the adhesion and any excess tissue, relieving discomfort, and improving the appearance of your penis.
+Call Gentle Circumcision today to find out more or book an appointment online.

 There are three types of adhesions:

-To find out more about adhesions or book an appointment, call Gentle Circumcision, or schedule an appointment online today.
+To find out more about adhesions, call Gentle Circumcision, or schedule an appointment online today.
+310-559-8000